Ezequiel Duran Player Props: Rangers vs. Athletics

 Ezequiel Duran At The Plate

-- Duran has picked up a hit in six games this season (50.0%), including one multi-hit game.
+- This year, Duran has recorded at least one hit in seven of 13 games (53.8%), and had multiple hits twice.

-- In 12 games played this season, he has not gone deep.
+- He has gone deep in one of 13 games, and in 2.9% of his plate appearances.

-- Duran has driven in a run in two games this season, with multiple runs batted in once.
+- Duran has driven in a run in three games this season (23.1%), including two games with multiple runs batted in.

+- In three of 13 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.